 \section{Related Work}

-\paragraph{Audio-visual self-supervised pretraining} Past work~\citep{Ngiam2011MultimodalDL, Owens2016AmbientSP, Arandjelovi2017LookLA, korbar2018cooperative, owens2018audio, owens2016visually, afouras2020self, morgado2020learning} extensively studies the synergy of vision and audio for learning representations through self-supervision. \KG{They explore using both modalities to construct pretext tasks based on synthesis~\cite{Owens2016AmbientSP,owens2016visually}, alignment~\cite{Arandjelovi2017LookLA, korbar2018cooperative, owens2018audio,afouras2020self,gao2020visualechoes}, and masked auto-encoding (MAE)\cite{gong2023contrastive, georgescu2022audiovisual, huang2022mavil}, with downstream tasks focused on audio-visual event classification and retrieval.} However, none of these methods are designed to extract spatial cues from video and multi-channel audio, nor do they analyze the social egocentric setting.
-On the contrary, we tackle the challenging problem of self-supervised learning spatial audio-visual features from egocentric videos.
-Further, different from the existing MAE-style models~\citep{gong2023contrastive, georgescu2022audiovisual, huang2022mavil}, we propose a specialized masking strategy that better learns spatial audio-visual {cues}. {Our masking idea promotes the encoding of spatial and semantic information in the learned multimodal representation, thereby improving its effectiveness for transfer learning in downstream tasks that require nuanced reasoning about both \textit{what} and \textit{where} aspects, such as active speaker detection and spatial audio-visual denoising.
+\paragraph{Audio-visual self-supervised pretraining} Past work~\citep{Ngiam2011MultimodalDL, Owens2016AmbientSP, Arandjelovi2017LookLA, korbar2018cooperative, owens2018audio, owens2016visually, afouras2020self, morgado2020learning} extensively studies the synergy of vision and audio for learning representations through self-supervision.
+They explore using both modalities to construct pretext tasks based on synthesis~\cite{Owens2016AmbientSP,owens2016visually}, alignment~\cite{Arandjelovi2017LookLA, korbar2018cooperative, owens2018audio,afouras2020self,gao2020visualechoes}, and masked auto-encoding (MAE)~\cite{gong2023contrastive, georgescu2022audiovisual, huang2022mavil}, and they focus on \emph{semantic} downstream tasks like audio-visual event classification and retrieval.
+However, none of these methods are designed to extract spatial cues from video and multi-channel audio, nor do they analyze the social egocentric setting.
+On the contrary, we propose self-supervised learning of spatial audio-visual features from egocentric video.
+Further, different from existing MAE-style models~\citep{gong2023contrastive, georgescu2022audiovisual, huang2022mavil}, we propose a specialized masking strategy that better learns spatial audio-visual {cues}. {Our masking idea promotes the encoding of spatial and semantic information in the learned multimodal representation, thereby improving its effectiveness for transfer learning in downstream tasks that require nuanced reasoning about both \textit{what} and \textit{where} aspects, such as active speaker detection and spatial audio-visual denoising.
 This differs from previous methods~\cite{georgescu2022audiovisual, huang2022mavil, gong2023contrastive}, which mainly use a learning objective that emphasizes the encoding of semantic cues and tailor to tasks like multimodal event classification or retrieval.}